IBM-Security/verify-operator/README.md

 |User consent|The user consent field, as obtained from the corresponding annotation in the Ingress definition.
 |Redirect URIs|The valid redirect URL's, obtained from the `Host` fields within the rules of the Ingress definition.

+As a result of this registration process a new application will be defined in IBM Security Verify and the credential information for this application will be stored in a new secret in the OpenShift environment.

 #### Manual Registration

+It is also possible to manually register the application with IBM Security Verify.
 Further information on how to register a custom 'application' is available in the official IBM Security Verify documentation: [https://www.ibm.com/docs/en/security-verify?topic=applications-custom-application#custom_application](https://www.ibm.com/docs/en/security-verify?topic=applications-custom-application#custom_application).

 The following fields should be set when registering the application: